motion/orbit/projects/blog/src/pages/update-one/index.md

 And to do that it we'll need to fix something wrong with our browsers: they don't let us control any of our information.

-So, Orbit will not be a service company, it will be a platform.
+So, Orbit is not a service company, it's a platform.
 We don't store your data.
 Instead, it's much like a Browser or Operating System, a platform that helps manage information.
 Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail the the former), Orbit is the middle ground: a flexible way to manage bits of information from many places.

 Our goals are to let you: